clanfear/CSSS508/Lectures/Week4/CSSS508_week4_data_structures.md

 ====================================================================================
 incremental: true

 If you use one bracket to access list elements, you get a **sublist** back.
-The double brackets get *the actual element* in that location in the list.
+The double brackets get *the actual element*, as whatever data type it is stored as, in that location in the list.

 ```r